It makes me glad to hear pumpkin seeds pop as they toast in the oven.

 I first met my fiancée on .
-I found my record of this incident as I was reading through

 I have started using a paper notebook for an agenda/planner/to-do-list thing.
 It's been an interesting experiment.